Fact sheet: Capping—sediments

 Limitations and Undesirable Effects of the Technology

-• extreme weather events (such as storms, flooding, and earthquakes) as well as ice jams and ice scouring may compromise the stability of a sediment cap;
+• Extreme events (storms, floods and earthquakes), as well as ice jams and ice scouring, can compromise the stability of a sediment cap

 Complementary technologies that improve treatment effectiveness

-An enhanced form of capping, deemed amended capping, involves incorporating sediment amendments and oxidizers into the cap material.
-Amended capping uses the same reagents used in biodegradation and chemical oxidation, and can provide similar enhancements associated with tandem in situ treatments.
-Example reagents include adsorbants, oxidizers, dechlorinaters, accelerators, biodegraders, and products that reduce the hydraulic conductivity of the capping material (such as bentonite) and minimize the release of contaminants to bioturbation zones or into the water column (ITRC 2014).
+Capping with amendments is considered as a modified capping technology.
+It involves incorporating biological and/or chemical amendments into the overlay material.
+Modified capping employs the same reagents as biodegradation, sequestration and chemical oxidation, and can deliver improvements similar to those associated with in situ treatments.
+Examples of reagents include adsorbents (such as activated carbon), oxidants, reducers (such as zerovalent iron), nutrients or products that reduce the hydraulic conductivity of the capping material (such as bentonite or organophilic clays) and minimize contaminant transfer to bioturbation zones or the water column (ITRC 2014).

 Required secondary treatments